sadiksha/sadiksha.github.io/_posts/blog/2019-02-04-Hochtal-steig.md

 <img alt="Breakfast Krunkelbachhuette" src="http://sadiksha.github.io/assets/img/hochtalsteig/Breakfast_krunkelbachhuette.JPG" width="500">

 So, about the hike.
-It was a 15 km hike.
+It was a 15.6 km hike.
 Normally people would take hike from one to seven.
-But, when you look at the elevation profile the elevation from a to b is too steep.
-And out hut was on the number 7.
-So we decided to take another route from seven to one.
+But, we were already at number 7, that is where our hut was.
+So, ideally we could take the trail from 7-6-5 and so on and back to 7.
+But, when you look at the elevation profile the elevation from 7 to 6, it is too steep for that short area.
+So we decided to take another route from 7-8-9 and back again to 7.
+Then this elevation from 6-7, we could just climb down instead of climbing up.

 <img alt="Map of Hochtalsteig" src="http://sadiksha.github.io/assets/img/hochtalsteig/Map.jpg" width="500">